Craft club – Street

 Men’s Shed Frome

 The Men’s Shed provides a venue for men to talk and connect with others while participating in group or individual projects.
 It provides opportunities for friendship and socialising in a safe environment while at the same time providing the space, expertise and facilities for men to pursue hobbies, crafts and other creative activities.
-Contact Patrick to learn more and find out when they are next meeting.
+Please contact us learn more and find out when they are next meeting.

 Mobile Library Service